 Re-Grip comes in three sizes that will fit a wide variety of tools such as wheel-barrows, shovels and hammers.
 The comfortable and safe grip helps you avoid hand discomfort and blisters.
 This helpful product can be purchased online at major retailers starting at $8.81.

 Charging small tools with Micro-USB cords is definitely a growing trend in the construction industry.
 It makes sense.
 Most people have USB chargers on hand and the Micro-USB cable is the most common charging cable for small electronics.

-This new line features the 700L Flashlight, the Hard Hat Headlamp and the Pocket Flood Light, all of which are easily rechargeable via Micro USB.
+This line of personal lighting products from Milwaukee features the 700L Flashlight, the Hard Hat Headlamp and the Pocket Flood Light, all of which are easily rechargeable via Micro USB.
 Milwaukee claims that these rechargeable batteries will still last all day.
 The 700L Flashlight looks especially impressive, with 16 hours of charge time and an impact and chemical resistant aluminum body.
 It can even be submerged in up to a meter of water!